jtesta/webapp/README.md

 By default (with a very limited set of exceptions), Flask applications are immune to XSS, [as per the documentation](https://flask.palletsprojects.com/en/stable/web-security/#cross-site-scripting-xss).

-The service returns several security HTTP headers (see X).
+The service returns several security HTTP headers (see [nginx-site.conf](https://github.com/jtesta/webapp/blob/master/nginx-site.conf)).

 The application does not use TLS by default, as hostname configuration and TLS certificate registration are rather complex.
 This must be done manually.